northeastern-datalab/gen/README.md

 ## result files
 The ```evaluation``` folder contains code we used to evaluate our results from both existing and new table union search methods.
 The ```new_stats``` folder within this folder contains our result pickle files from our experiments.
-The ```manual_benchmark_validation_results``` folder contains our manually validated results for BEN-Y and 100 sampled non-unionable pairs from TUS-Small.
+The ```manual_benchmark_validation_results``` folder contains our manually validated results for BEN-X, BEN-Y, and 100 sampled non-unionable pairs from TUS-Small.